harvard-dce/mh-opsworks/README.md

     # Use an alternate config file, overriding whatever's set in .mhopsworks.rc
     CLUSTER_CONFIG_FILE="./some_other_cluster_config.json" ./bin/rake cluster:configtest

-    # Deploy a new revision from the repo / branch linked in your app.
+    # Deploy a new revision from the repo linked in your app.
 Be sure to restart
     # matterhorn after the deployment is complete.
     ./bin/rake deployment:deploy_app

+    # Force deploy the latest app revision.
+This should only be useful when
+    # working with chef recipe development.
+See the "force_deploy" action
+    # in the chef deploy resource documentation for details on what this does.
+    ./bin/rake deployment:deploy_app

+    # Rollback to the last successful deployment.
+This is tricky - if a node
+    # is new or has been frequently brought online / shutdown the concept of
+    # "last" may not be the same on all instances.
+You probably want to
+    # avoid this and test your releases more thoroughly in isolated clusters.
+    ./bin/rake deployment:rollback_app

     # View the status of the deployment (it'll be the first at the top):
     ./bin/rake deployment:list